|| Publications ||

 - September 5 10AM-10PM - Library of Congress National Book Festival.
 The Library of Congress and its highly popular celebration of authors and readers, the National Book Festival, will mark a double anniversary in 2015, recognizing the festival’s 15th year and celebrating 200 years since the Library’s acquisition of Thomas Jefferson’s personal library.
 Walter E. Washington Convention Center.

-- Late September - John W. Kluge Prize for Lifetime Achievement in the Study of Humanity.
+- September 29 - John W. Kluge Prize for Lifetime Achievement in the Study of Humanity.
 The Kluge Prize recognizes and celebrates work of the highest quality and greatest impact in areas that advance understanding of the human experience.
 Coolidge Auditorium and Great Hall, Thomas Jefferson Building.

 - October 19 - Concert Honoring Cultural Icon Marvin Hamlisch.
 Coolidge Auditorium, Thomas Jefferson Building.

 - November 2 - Marta Casals Istomin Living Legend Award and Musical Tribute On the occasion of Istomin’s 79th birthday, the great American musical impresario and educator will receive the Library of Congress Living Legend Award.
 The program will include Andras Schiff (piano), Steven Isserlis (cello), Pinchas Zuckerman (who will give a spoken tribute), and Amit Peled (playing Pablo Casals’s cello).
 8:00 p.m.
 Coolidge Auditorium, Thomas Jefferson Building.
 Details to follow.